I was asked to direct this movie, or a movie like it, ten years ago.

 To all the young men and women who arrive in Hollywood looking for stardom, this post is for you.

-It’s not the thorough advice I give my students at UCLA nor as involved as the conversations I have with young actors I meet daily at coffee shops all over Hollywood.
+It’s not the very thorough advice I give my students at UCLA nor is it as involved as the conversations I have with young actors I meet daily at coffee shops all over Hollywood.

-Hollywood is not for the fainthearted or for the under-prepared.
+Firstly, listen to this.
+How ever brave you may think you are, Hollywood is not for the fainthearted nor for the under-prepared.

 Remember these two important words: INDUSTRY and BUSINESS.